Move over Apple, Microsoft now the world's most valuable company | Technology

 Move over Apple, Microsoft now the world's most valuable company

-Apple Inc lost its crown as the world's most valuable public company to Microsoft Corp on Friday, as the iPhone maker's shares continued their downward slide.
-Apple took a $6 billion hit to its sales during the fiscal fourth quarter due to a nagging global supply chain problem, leading to a miss on Wall Street expectations.
+Apple Inc lost its crown as the world's most valuable public company to Microsoft Corp on Friday, as the iPhone maker's shares fell about 2%.
+Apple took a $6 billion hit to its sales during the fiscal fourth quarter due to persistent global supply chain problems, leading to a miss on Wall Street expectations.
 Top boss Tim Cook said the impact will be even worse in the current holiday sales quarter.

 "Compared to less hardware focused FAANG peers, Apple is also a lot more exposed to supply chain disruption," said Sophie Lund-Yates, equity analyst at Hargreaves Lansdown.
-Cupertino, California-based Apple's shares were down 3.6% at $147, implying a market capitalization of $2.41 trillion.
-The Windows software maker's shares were up 0.7% at $326.8 at a market valuation of $2.46 trillion.
-Microsoft's shares were trading at a record high.
+Apple's shares dropped 1.8% to end the session at $149.80, giving the company a market capitalization of $2.48 trillion.
+By contrast, shares of Windows software maker Microsoft rose 2.2% to a record high of $331.62, ending the session with a market capitalization of $2.49 trillion.

-Apple, which has repurchased $421.7 billion over the years, had announced a massive $90 billion share buyback in April.
-As a result, the company's outstanding stock pool keeps shrinking, ending its fiscal fourth quarter with 16.4 billion shares.
-Microsoft's stock has surged more than 45% this year, with pandemic-induced demand for its cloud-based services driving sales.
-Shares of Apple have climbed 15% so far this year.
+Apple, which has repurchased $421.7 billion worth of shares over the years, had announced a massive $90 billion share buyback in April.
+As a result, the outstanding stock pool keeps shrinking, and the company ended its fiscal fourth quarter with 16.4 billion shares.
+Microsoft's stock has surged 49% this year, with pandemic-induced demand for its cloud-based services driving sales.
+Shares of Apple have climbed 13% so far this year.

 Apple's stock market value overtook Microsoft's in 2010 as the iPhone made it the world's premier consumer technology company.
 The companies have taken turns as Wall Street's most valuable business in recent years, with Apple holding the title since mid-2020.
 Analysts say Apple has managed the supply chain issue well, but with Cook warning of more pressure, the door is open to a hit to its performance as the holiday season kicks in.

-In contrast, Microsoft on Tuesday forecast a strong end to the calendar year thanks to its booming cloud business, but it warned that supply-chain woes will continue to dog key units, such as those producing its Surface laptops and Xbox gaming consoles.
+In contrast, Microsoft on Tuesday forecast a strong end to the calendar year.
+But it also warned that supply-chain woes will continue to dog key units, such as those producing its Surface laptops and Xbox gaming consoles.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)